What is APR and how is it calculated?

-- Fixed APRs generally do not change over the life of your loan.
+- Fixed APRs generally don’t change over the life of a loan.

-- Variable APRs can fluctuate based on external factors like a change in the prime rate.
+- Variable APRs can fluctuate based on index rates, such as the prime rate.

-- How you plan to use your card can affect rates—there may be additional APRs.
+How you plan to use your card can affect rates—there may be additional APRs based on the transaction.

 APR in a nutshell

 APR is the cost of borrowing expressed as a yearly percentage.
 This figure is calculated based on the loan’s interest rate and any fees that are part of its terms.
 The APR may be fixed or variable, depending on the type of loan.